|

 fighting.
 This added another dimension to the

-conduct of the battle, and the soldiers of D
+conduct of the battle, and the soldiers of D Company

-Company 5RAR exposed themselves to extreme danger
+5RAR exposed themselves to extreme danger trying to

-attached to every house.
-In one case, an enemy force
+house.
+In one case, an enemy force as large as an

-as large as an infantry company attempted to enter
+infantry company attempted to enter the village to

-latter case these forces were met by B Company,
+forces were met by B Company, blocking the exit and

-blocking the exit and entry routes outside Binh Ba.
+entry routes outside Binh Ba.
+To fully clear the

-To fully clear the village, every bunker, house and
+village, every bunker, house and any likely areas of

-any likely areas of concealment had to be searched.
+concealment had to be searched.
+In many cases face

-In many cases face to face confrontations with the
+to face confrontations with the enemy took place as

-enemy took place as this procedure was being carried
+this procedure was being carried out.

 THE